HyperChiicken/Moon/about/index.md

 	<figcaption>What?</figcaption>
 </figure>

 I like cute and cool looking things.
 Someday I'd like to marry them together and have something like chibi chihuahuas wearing mecha armor.
-In the the meantime, I'm just drawing random doodles/comics as some sort of a weekly journal.
+In the meantime, I'm just drawing random doodles/comics as some sort of a journal.